Atiqur12/ExcelParser/README.md

         You should see something like:
             CONTAINER ID   IMAGE   COMMAND  CREATED        STATUS        PORTS                      NAMES 123abc456def   mongo   "docker-entrypoint..."
-2 minutes ago  Up 2 minutes 0.0.0.0:27017->27017/tcp   my-mongo
+2 minutes ago  Up 2 minutes 0.0.0.0:27017->27017/tcp   my-mongo Copy creation script : docker cp ./db/initDB.js my-mongo:/initDB.js run the script : docker exec -it my-mongo mongosh --host localhost --port 27017 --username root --password example ./initDB.js check db is running : docker exec -it my-mongo mongosh --host localhost --port 27017 --username root --password example in the prompt run the command : show dbs the database productsDB should be present
+    you can disconnect from the db now